lennier1/yahoogroups-auto-list-joiner/README.md

 ### Using the Extension

+1. Create a list of the groups you want to join.
+This is the group name only (not the full URL), one group per line.
+2. Either put the file in the default location (C:/yahoo-groups-list.txt) or edit the definition of GROUP_FILE in  src/bg/background.js with a different path or file name.
+3. You can also edit TAB_DELAY (how often in milliseconds it tries to open a new tab) and MAX_TABS.
+4. If you edited the source, be sure to refresh the extension in chrome://extensions
-1. In Chrome's extension icons list in the top-right of the browser bar, click on the `Y`, ensure that the *Enabled* checkbox is ticked, then click *Start*.
+5. In Chrome's extension icons list in the top-right of the browser bar, click on the `Y`, ensure that the *Enabled* checkbox is ticked, then click *Start*.
-2. A tab will be opened with a Yahoo Groups *search results* page.
-There should be a group highlighted with a red border.
-The extension will automatically start loading this group.
+6. The extension will automatically start opening tabs, with each tab joining a different group.
-3. The first time you start it, Chrome may block the extension from opening a new tab.
+7. The first time you start it, Chrome may block the extension from opening a new tab.
 If this happens, click the icon indicating it was blocked on the right side of the address bar and select "Always allow redirects from groups.yahoo.com" or "Always allow pop-ups from groups.yahoo.com".
 Then, click the group hightlighted in red to restart the process.
-4. After this, you should see the extension automatically click join, then the anti-captcha service should automatically recognize the captcha and start solving it.
-Once solved ,the extension automatically submits the join request nad moves onto a new group.
+8. After this, you should see the extension automatically click join, then the anti-captcha service should automatically recognize the captcha and start solving it.
+Once solved ,the extension automatically closes the tab.
-5. The extension attempts to detect any errors and retry.
+9. The extension attempts to detect any errors and retry.
 If it tries the same group a few times without success, it will give up and move onto a new one.
 If for some reason it gets stuck, try refreshing the page, or barring that, hitting Start again.
+If all tabs crash, try refreshing each tab.
-6. To stop, click the `Y` in the top-right of the browser bar and uncheck the *Enabled* checkbox.
-The extension will stop after completing the current group.
+10. To stop, click the `Y` in the top-right of the browser bar and uncheck the *Enabled* checkbox.
+The extension will stop after completing the current groups.
-7. With both extensions running, groups will be joined automatically, at a rate of about one every two minutes.
-If you want it to be faster you can run multiple Chrome profiles (more info here: https://www.makeuseof.com/tag/chrome-multiple-google-accounts/)
-8. Thus far, we haven't run into problems running many profiles at once using the same Yahoo account and IP address.
+11. Thus far, I haven't run into problems joining many groups simultaneously with the same Yahoo account, either from Yahoo or with Google automation detection, but let us know if you have issues.
-9. There is no known limit to how many groups you can join and download, but if you're joining several thousand groups, you may want to periodically make a GMD request and switch to a new account.
+12. There is no known limit to how many groups you can join and download, but if you're joining several thousand groups, you may want to periodically make a GMD request and switch to a new account.

 ### Requesting Data
 1. Yahoo has announced that you can send in a request to download your data up to 11:59 PM PT on January 31st, 2020.